Top 6 Internal Linking Best Practices for SEO in 2024

 Internal linking is arguably the linchpin that holds a website together.

-As long as internal links exist from one page to another, the content will remain connected and accessible to users and search engines.
+As long as internal links exist from one page to another, site-wide content will remain connected and accessible to users and search engines.

 There are different types of internal links, each an effective avenue for transferring PageRank.